LibraryOfCongress/bagit-java/README.md

 ```
 and then add the implemented BagitAlgorithmNameToSupportedAlgorithmMapping class to your BagReader or bagVerifier object before using their methods

-### Examples of how to implement features that have been removed
-See the [examples](src/test/java/gov/loc/repository/bagit/examples) directory for examples of how to implement features that have been removed yourself.

 ## Developing Bagit-Java
 Bagit-Java uses [Gradle](https://gradle.org/) for its build system.
 Check out the great [documentation](https://docs.gradle.org/current/userguide/userguide_single.html) to learn more.
 ##### Running tests and code quality checks